-In the bigger picture, all of the additional renewable energy in Keene’s Community Power program will come from sources that are, at a minimum, part of our ISO-New England electricity grid.
-This means the sources are located in New England or the electricity is imported as allowed by ISO-New England from locations such as New York or eastern Canada.
-This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g. Texas) that are not physically or financially connected to our ISO-New England electricity grid.
+In the bigger picture, all of the additional renewable energy in Keene’s Community Power Program will come from sources that are, at a minimum, part of our ISO-New England electricity grid.
+This means the sources are located in New England, or the electricity is imported as allowed by ISO-New England from locations such as New York or eastern Canada.
+This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g., Texas) that are not physically or financially connected to our ISO-New England electricity grid.

 New Hampshire Class I

-What are RECs and how they will be used in Keene Community Power?
+What are RECs and how will they be used in Keene Community Power?

 New Hampshire Class I renewable energy is known as “new renewable energy.”
 Through the Renewable Portfolio Standard, the State requires all electricity supplies to include a minimum quantity of Class I renewable energy, and that amount increases annually (currently plateauing after 2025).
-This increasing requirement, along with similar requirements in other New England states, has been a major driver of the growth of renewable energy in our region.
+This increasing requirement, along with similar requirements in other New England states, has been a major driver for the growth of renewable energy in our region.
 If the Community Power Program voluntarily purchases additional Class I renewable energy at significant scale, Keene will augment this growth even further.

-Additional detail on NH Class I renewable energy, as well as the other classifications of renewable energy covered by the New Hampshire Renewable Portfolio Standard, may be found at Electric Renewable Portfolio Standard of the New Hampshire Public Utilities Commission.
+Additional detail on NH Class I renewable energy, as well as other classifications of renewable energy covered by the New Hampshire Renewable Portfolio Standard, may be found at Electric Renewable Portfolio Standard of the New Hampshire Public Utilities Commission.

 Additional detail on EPA’s Green Power definition can be found on the EPA website.